-Monday thru Friday, during normal business hours, the college (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests and invitees.
-During non-business hours, access to most College facilities is by key or access control device, if issued, or by admittance via the Campus Police or housing staff with the exception of the dining hall, assorted laundry rooms in the residence halls and Mayflower residence hall's lobby.
+Monday thru Friday, during normal business hours, the University (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests and invitees.
+During non-business hours, access to most University facilities is by key or access control device, if issued, or by admittance via the Campus Police or housing staff with the exception of the dining hall, assorted laundry rooms in the residence halls and Mayflower residence hall's lobby.
 In periods of extended closing, Campus Police will admit individuals on a case-by-case basis.

 Residence halls are secured 24 hours a day.
 Some facilities may have individual hours, which vary at different times of the year.
-Examples are the Arrendale Library and Student Commons on the Demorest
+Examples are the Arrendale Library and Student Commons on the Demorest Campus.

-Campus.
 In these cases, the facilities will be secured according to schedules developed by administration and the department responsible for the facility.

 Emergencies may necessitate changes or alterations to any posted schedules.

-Each semester, areas that are revealed to have problematic security issues such as landscaping, locks, alarms, lighting, etc. will be reviewed and addressed by administrators from senior administration, Student Affairs, Facilities Management, Campus Police and other concerned areas.
+Areas that are revealed to have problematic security issues such as landscaping, locks, alarms, lighting, etc. will be reviewed at least annually by administrators from Student Life, Facilities Management, Campus Police, student government and other concerned areas.